About the Project

-This project will combine models of differentiated human airway cells, developed in Newcastle, with precise methods for studying injury and repair at the cellular level, developed in University College London.
-These will be applied to understand how the fluid status of the respiratory epithelium during repair influences its pro-fibrotic or anti-fibrotic crosstalk with fibroblasts and to identify potential treatment targets.
-This work will also involve a placement in Germany [Biberach an der Riss] with an industry partner Boehringer Ingelheim (BI).
-This is a highly innovative and novel project; the fluid status of the human airway epithelium has not been investigated during repair and may be key to understanding IPF pathophysiology and developing future treatments.
+This application will combine differentiated models of human airway cells with precise methods for studying injury and repair at the cellular level.
+This will be applied to understand how the status of the respiratory epithelium in injury and repair influences its pro-fibrotic or anti-fibrotic crosstalk with fibroblasts and potential treatment targets.

-This is a multi-disciplinary collaboration combining human airway models and tissue culture, precise laser injury, quantitative bioimage analysis and biophysical measurements.
+This is a multi-disciplinary collaboration between an early career fellow, the PI and Boehringer Ingelheim.
+The fellow has developed a laser based injury model, coupled quantitative bioimage analysis and biophysical measurements.
 To date this work has been limited to ‘discovery biology’ in Drosophila.
-The transfer of these approaches to differentiated air liquid interface human airway epithelial fibroblast co-cultures is a significant advancement.
+The transfer of this model to differentiated air liquid interface human airway epithelial fibroblast co-cultures is a significant advancement and deliverable goal.
 Preliminary co-culture data generated at BI support the hypothesis that epithelial injury can induce myofibroblast production and can be manipulated.
-We aim to correlate the fluid status of the repairing epithelium (through bioimaging, quantitative bioimage analysis and biophysical measurements) with its fibrotic/anti-fibrotic status (through measurement of markers of fibroblast-to-myofibroblast transition (FMT)).
-We will manipulate the epithelial barrier through siRNA knockdown of Claudin-18, a lung specific cell-cell adhesion protein involved in barrier function, and quantify changes in fluidity and fibrosis.
+We aim to correlate the status of the epithelium in injury/repair through bioimaging, quantitative bioimage analysis and biophysical measurements, together with its fibrotic/anti-fibrotic status through measurement of markers of fibroblast-to-myofibroblast transition (FMT).
+To manipulate the epithelial barrier, we will measure/model these parameters following siRNA knockdown of Claudin-18, a lung specific cell-cell adhesion protein involved in barrier function.
 Targeting cell-cell adhesion is rational, as increased cell-cell adhesion has been shown to modulate wound closure and tissue fluidity via a change in epithelial mechanical properties.
-This work therefore has the potential to inform new approaches to treatment.

 Benefits of being in the DiMeN DTP: